kirbydesign/designsystem/.github/CONTRIBUTING.md

 ### The good pull request is closed when there is no need for it

-As with the [good issue](#issue), the good pull request is closed in order to reduce clutter, when there is no need for it.
+As with the [good issue](#issue), the good pull request is closed when there is no need for it, in order to reduce clutter.

 Therefore if it is clear that the changes will not be merged with the main branch - close it.
 It can always be reopened if it was a mistake.